multitel-ai/urban-sound-classification-and-comparison/README.md

 If you want to manualy download and decompress files, you have to put everything in the `audio` directory (`cf config.py`).
 Then you have to use the above command without the `--download`.

-To use relabelling for TALNet modified, copy paste the `best2.csv` into the SONYC-UST folder.
+To use relabeling for TALNet modified, copy paste the `best2.csv` into the SONYC-UST folder.

 ## Results and how to reproduce experiments